2023 Most Popular Visual & Performing Arts Associate Degree Schools in New York

 Women make up 56% of the visual and performing arts majors at the school.

-A rank of #4 on this year’s list means Suffolk County Community College is a great place for visual and performing arts students working on their associate degree.
+The in-demand associate degree programs at Suffolk County Community College helped the school earn the #4 place on this year’s ranking of the most popular visual and performing arts schools in New York.
 Suffolk County Community College is a very large public school located in the large suburb of Selden.

 Of the 144 students majoring in visual and performing arts at Suffolk County Community College, 40% are male and 60% are female.